All-day breakfast pizza – delicious homemade pizza dough topped with sausage, bacon, cheese and even a “fried” egg.

 How to top a pizza with an egg

 What all-day breakfast would be complete without a fried egg, so of course I added one to my pizza.
-Jon and I had differing opinions on the right way to add the egg.
-I thought you simply cracked it on top before putting it into the oven and Jon thought we should fry it separately and add it afterwards.
-It turns out we were both wrong (although I like to think I was more right than he was 🙂 ).
+There were a couple of options for how to add the egg.
+The first option was to simply crack it on top before putting it into the oven and the second was to fry it separately and add it afterwards.
+It turns out that both were wrong, whoops!

 Cooking the egg on the pizza is the right thing to do.
 However, there are two fundamental problems with cracking the egg on top before you cook the pizza…